Applied Theatre MA

 Your timetable

 Your individualised timetable is normally available to students within 48 hours of enrolment.
-Whilst we make every effort to ensure timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week between 6pm-9pm, and indicatively on a Tuesday and Thursday.
-The course is designed for evening study to accommodate students who work.
-Students will take 2 modules a term over 3 terms.
-During Term 2, students are expected to keep one working day a week for their placement or a block of 2 weeks.
+Whilst we make every effort to ensure timetables are as student-friendly as possible.
+For our Postgraduate performing arts courses, seminars are scheduled in the evenings between 17:30 and 21:30 to enable study alongside work.
 Timetables for part-time students will depend on the modules selected.

-Assessment methods on the MA/MFA Applied Theatre reflects an ethos of learning that nurtures original theatre-based practices and rigorous understandings of how cultural politics is encountered and practised in collective situations.
+Assessment methods on the MA Applied Theatre degree reflect an ethos of learning that nurtures original theatre-based practices and rigorous understandings of how cultural politics is encountered and practised in collective situations.

 An array of assessment types evaluates and prompts your development while offering opportunities to try out and test ideas through practice, creative documentation, critical interrogation/ reflection, and project delivery.
 Your final independent project can be undertaken as a practical project or as a written dissertation.